Sony A7 versus Canon G1 X Mark III

 |Sony A7R (⇒ lft | rgt)||Full Frame||36.2||7360||4912||1080/60p||25.6||14.1||2746||95|

 Apart from body and sensor, cameras can and do differ across a variety of features.
 The two cameras under consideration are similar with respect to both having an electronic viewfinder.
 However, the one in the A7 offers a slightly higher resolution than the one in the G1X Mark III (2400k vs 2360k dots).
 The adjacent table lists some of the other core features of the Sony A7 and Canon G1 X Mark III along with similar information for a selection of comparators.
-If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.
+If needed, the dpreview camera hub, for example, contains further detail on the cameras' specs.

 |Sony A7 (⇒ rgt)||2400||no||3.0||1230||tilting||no||8000||5.0||no||no|